 Additionally, a minimum of 50 percent of the HAS Aircraft Commanders can carry out Air Refueling missions.
 Thereare also two aircrews capable of Single Ship Airdrop of Heavy Equipment (HE), Container Delivery System (CDS) pallets and Personnel (PERS) at all times.

-Lieutenant Colonel Peer Geelen of the Royal Netherlands Air Force is the commander of the Heavy Airlift Squadron.
+Lieutenant Colonel Linda Thierauf of the United States Air Force is the commander of the Heavy Airlift Squadron.

 The Logistics Support Squadron (LSS) is in charge of providing the Heavy Airlift Wing with a variety of functions.
 It consists of sections for Maintenance, Supply, Aerial Port and Aircrew Flight Equipment Support.